 TRUTH: Scripture shows that God gives permission for divorce.
-And modern Bible translations no longer translate Malachi 2:16 as God saying "I hate divorce."
+And modern Bible translations NIV, ESV, and CSB do not translate Malachi 2:16 as God saying "I hate divorce."

 In my interviews with Christian divorcees, I’ve often heard that they stayed in an unfaithful or abusive marriage for decades because they were taught that divorce was the unpardonable sin.

 This myth says that all divorce is forbidden by God, sinful, and unpardonable in God’s eyes—or, similarly, it says that Jesus or Paul never mention the topic of physical or emotional abuse, so it must not be a biblical reason for divorce.

 In reality, Scripture shows us God’s permission for divorce in several places.
 In addition to adultery, sexual immorality, and abandonment, emotional and physical abuse is mentioned in the Old Testament and repeated in the New Testament, but we’ve never seen it because we aren’t looking for it.
 (Below is a short explanation; see Chapter 6 in The Life-Saving Divorce for a longer one).

 Matthew 19:9 (ESV) And I say to you: whoever divorces his wife, except for sexual immorality, and marries another, commits adultery.